hoduchieu01/Computer-Science-Handbook/CareerTips/BuildingYourPersonalBrand.md

 ## Tips for creating and growing your brand

- 1. Start thinking of yourself as a brand <br>
+ 1. Start thinking of yourself as a brand.
+When you think of brands, whether for a celebrity or a company, what do you think of?
+Something good or bad?
+Perhaps a logo or a certain color scheme?
+Start thinking about how you will show up and how others will remember you.
+Be consistent in your creative styling, color choices, tonation, and even username. <br>
  2. Audit your online presence <br>
  3. Build a personal website
  If you are a developer, you can build your website with GitHub Pages by following this [tutorial](https://cshandbook.hoduchieu.tech/GitHandbook/GitHubPages.html).
 Otherwise, you can use services for non-coder to create your website such as wix.com, wordpress.com.
 Then, you should get a personal domain that is similar to other social network handle and easy to spell. <br>